zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 {{< figure src="/img/chapman_ref.png" caption="*Plot of the Chapman function for r = 6600.*">}}

 Above, I plotted values of the Chapman function (vertical axis) varying with the angle \\(\theta\\) (horizontal axis, in degrees) for different values of the scale height \\(H\\): \\(1\\) (blue), \\(10\\) (orange), \\(20\\) (green), \\(40\\) (red), \\(60\\) (purple), \\(80\\) (brown), \\(100\\) (light blue).
-Arguably, the first two are the most important, since they roughly correspond to scale heights of aerosols and air of Earth's atmosphere.
-However, it is also nice to be able to support larger values to model atmospheres of [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).
+Arguably, the first two are the most important, since they roughly correspond to scale heights of [aerosols and air](https://hal.inria.fr/inria-00288758/en) of Earth's atmosphere.
+However, it is nice to be able to support larger values to model atmospheres of [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).

 Being an obliquity function, \\(C(z, 0) = 1\\).
 The function varies slowly, as long as the angle is far from being horizontal (which suggests an opportunity for a [small angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation)).

 To my knowledge, the Chapman function does not have a [closed-form](https://en.wikipedia.org/wiki/Closed-form_expression#Analytic_expression) expression.
 Many [approximations](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2011JD016706) exist.
 Unfortunately, most of them are specific to Earth's atmosphere, and we are interested in a general solution.
 The most accurate approximation I have found was developed by [David Huestis](https://ui.adsabs.harvard.edu/abs/2001JQSRT..69..709H/abstract).
-It is based on a power series expansion of the integrand.
+It is based on a power series expansion.
 Using the first two terms results in the following formula for \\(\theta \leq \pi/2\\):

 $$ \begin{aligned} \tag{46} C_u(z, \theta) \approx
     & \sqrt{\frac{1 - \sin{\theta}}{1 + \sin{\theta}}} \Bigg(1 - \frac{1}{2 (1 + \sin{\theta})} \Bigg) + \frac{\sqrt{\pi z}}{\sqrt{1 + \sin{\theta}}} \times \cr
     & \Bigg[ e^{z - z \sin{\theta}} \text{erfc}\left(\sqrt{z - z \sin{\theta}}\right) \Bigg] \Bigg( -\frac{1}{2} + \sin{\theta} + \frac{1}{1 + \sin{\theta}} + \frac{2 (1 + \sin{\theta}) - 1}{4 z (1 + \sin{\theta})} \Bigg).
 \end{aligned}$$

 The approximation itself is also not closed-form, since it contains the [complementary error function](http://mathworld.wolfram.com/Erfc.html) \\(\mathrm{erfc}\\).
-It's also somewhat annoying that the result is given in terms of \\(\sin{\theta}\\) rather than \\(\cos{\theta}\\), but this reparametrization is actually necessarily to expand the function in the power series.
+It's also somewhat annoying that the result is given in terms of \\(\sin{\theta}\\) rather than \\(\cos{\theta}\\), but this reparametrization is actually necessarily to make the series converge quickly.

 For the angle of 90 degrees, the integral is given using the [modified Bessel function of the second kind](http://mathworld.wolfram.com/ModifiedBesselFunctionoftheSecondKind.html) \\(K_1\\):

 $$ \tag{47} C_h(z) = C(z,\frac{\pi}{2}) = z e^z K_1(z) \approx \sqrt{\frac{\pi z}{2}} \left(1 + \frac{3}{8 z} -\frac{15}{128 z^2}\right). $$

-We use a slightly more [accurate approximation](https://ui.adsabs.harvard.edu/abs/2001JQSRT..69..709H/abstract) than \\(C_u(z, \pi/2)\\) (we add the quadratic term) to obtain some extra precision near 0.
+We use a slightly more [accurate approximation](https://ui.adsabs.harvard.edu/abs/2001JQSRT..69..709H/abstract) than \\(C_u(z, \pi/2)\\) to obtain some extra precision near 0 (we add the quadratic term).

 Beyond the 90 degree angle, the following [identity](https://ui.adsabs.harvard.edu/abs/2001JQSRT..69..709H/abstract) can be used: